 You use the Entry/Qualify page to define the names of the drivers, and to assign heat and starting lanes, either by doing a qualification run, or by random or manual assignment.

 You enter a name by mouse selecting the top empty “Drivers name” cell, and then fill out the field edit dialog.
 Pressing ENTER closes the dialog and updates the field.
 Alternatively you can load a pre written list by using the “Load Entrylist” button.
 This list could either be a previously saved list, or it can be written with NOTEPAD or a similar editor.

 Attempts to load a RESULT list as an ENTRY list, will skip the initial column (the position), so that the names will fit the correct column.
 This could be useful if the qualification or entry order is based on a previous race.

 You then click on the lane number/colour to assign the chosen lane.
-As an aid, the lanes already assigned are indicated with the “strike out” signature.
+As an aid, the lane number for lanes already assigned is removed.

 As a third option you can select drivers from

 The intention is that you store .jpg pictures of your usual drivers in the c:\LapMaster\drivers folder.
 You should name the pictures with the name of the driver followed by .jpg.
 Alternative you can store any file named with the drivers name and the .txt extension.
 Creating the pictures is outside the scope of this program.